VariantEffect/MaveDB/DEPLOYMENT.md

 docker-compose service.
 Manually source it if you are not using `direnv`.

-## MaveHGVS docs
-Place the `mavehgvs` sphinx documentation files into `/docs/mavehgvs/`.
-The build path in `Makefile` and `make.bat` must be `../build/docs/mavehgvs/`.
-Once the application starts, this documentation will be collected in the static file directory and served at `https://mavedb.org/docs/mavehgvs`.

 ## Settings file
 The settings file is loaded by the docker-compose service into the application container.
 The database and broker connection information must match those set above.
+Copy the template `settings-template.env` to `.settings-production.env` and in as below:

 ```dotenv
 # Database settings for postgres using internal docker port NOT host port